The single lever shower mixer versus the thermostatic taps: the advantages and disadvantages

 - As such, they're very intuitive to use: a simple twist of the lever is all you need to do to choose your preferred flow and temperature, with one gesture.
 Fast and simple.

-- More hard-wearing: as we've mentioned before, one of the key advantages of mixer taps are the internal ceramic discs that regulate the water flow.
+- More hard-wearing: as we've mentioned before, one of the keys and advantage of shower mixer taps are ceramic discs that regulate the water flow.
 These discs are much more hard-wearing and require less maintenance than the parts in dual lever taps for example.

 - Mixer taps usually come with a lower price tag than thermostatic taps.